otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/assessments/project/project-descriptor.md

 - Integrate with your backend API to:
   - Handle user authentication (1 mark)
-  - Fetch and display data for all six models (1 mark)
+  - Fetch and display data for all at least two models (1 mark)
-  - Create, update and delete records for all six models (1 mark)
+  - Create, update and delete records for at least two models (1 mark)
   - Implement error handling for API requests (1 mark)

 ---